lorentzo/IntroductionToComputerGraphics/lectures/4_transforms/questions.md

 * What is transformation?
 What is its relation to coordinate system frame?
 * What is world coordinate system?
 * What are homogeneous coordinates?
-* Name affine transforms and describe its main characteristic.
+* Name affine transforms and describe main characteristic of affine transform.
 * Name basic transformations.
 * What is translation transform?
 How it is described (which matrix).
 How is inverse calculated?
 * What is scale transform?
 How it is described (which matrix).
 How is inverse calculated?
 * What is rotation transform?
 How it is described (which matrix).
 How is inverse calculated?
-* How does order of transformation matrices applied to point affect the result?
+* Why is order of transformation matrices important?
 * How is transformation of normals performed?
 * How is Euler transform represented?
 What are the problems with Euler transform?
 * How is rotation around arbitrary axis performed?
 How many tranformations are needed?